Radiological Emergency Response: Planning and Past Responses

 - Arranged daily press conferences to keep the public up-to-date and to give EPA an opportunity to answer the public’s concerns.

-- More information about EPA's response to the Chernobyl accident and the role of RadNet (then ERAMS) can be viewed on the RadNet Historical Radiological Event Monitoring webpage.
+- For more information about EPA's response to the Chernobyl accident and the role of RadNet (then ERAMS), visit Chernobyl: EPA's Radiological Monitoring .